TsiouMiouPiou/physio-website/README.md

 ```

 2. **Install Dependencies**
-Install the required dependencies using npm:
 ```bash
 npm install
 ```

 3. **Open and edit the .env file to include your specific environment variables.**

--Hotmail credentials are working perfectly as gmail needs 2 step verification and is not working at this current project.
+- Hotmail credentials are working perfectly as gmail needs 2 step verification and is not working at this current project.
--The receiver can be either hotmail or gmail user.
+- The receiver can be either hotmail or gmail user.
--The sender must be a hotmail user.
+- The sender must be a hotmail user.
  EXAMPLE:
  ```bash
 HOTMAIL_USER=yourhotmail@example.com